 With each new temperature you log, you will be able to see how your temperature curve looks and develops during your cycle.
 Your temperature follows a curve with generally lower temperatures during the follicular phase (before ovulation) and generally higher temperatures in the luteal phase (after ovulation).
 Read more here.

 The cover line is the grey, horizontal line in the middle of the graph.
 The cover line is individual and represents the average of all your temperature points in your cycles.
-It also takes into account the average temperature and variations in the follicular and luteal phase.
+It also takes into account the average temperature and variations in the follicular and luteal phases.
 Read more here.

 On the right, you will see a range of temperatures.
 These ranges are based on your average temperature in each cycle phase and how much it tends to vary, meaning that these ranges are adapted to your cycle.